Brand & marketing strategy, UX design, and creative direction.

 Common Senses

-It should be common sense to help those in need.
-We contrasted everyday common sayings with the realities of conflict, exaggerating the disconnect between our comfortable lives and those suffering from conflict.
-Bold type was chosen to interrupt a user’s photo-heavy feed and by illustrating the text, we were able to bypass Facebook’s limits on image word count.
+Its common sense to help those in need.
+Or it should be.
+We contrasted everyday sayings with the realities of conflict, highlighting a disconnect between a viewers comfort and those suffering from conflict.
+Bold type was chosen to interrupt a user’s photo-heavy feed.

 Campaign Landing Pages